k-talo/double-press.el/README.md

 - **Simple**: With a single, focused purpose, it's easy to configure and unlikely to conflict with other packages.
 - **Ergonomic**: Assign a common action and a related "power" version of that action to the same convenient key.
-- **Non-modal**: Integrates seamlessly into the standard Emacs interaction model without introducing the cognitive overhead of switching modes.
+- **Non‑modal**: Integrates with standard Emacs keys without mode switches.
+A common pattern is to keep the original action on single‑press and open a small, personal prefix on double‑press (discoverable with `C-h`/`<f1>`), reducing finger travel and memory load.

 ## Installation